SDGforskning/sdg-strings/SDG05_query_action_WoS.md

     OR "lift out of" OR "lifting out of" OR "overcom*" OR "escap*" OR "relief" )
     NEAR/5
-        ("misogyn*" OR "sexism" OR "sexist"
+        ("misogyn*" OR "sexism" OR "sexist" OR "CEDAW" OR
-        OR
             (
                 ("discriminat*" OR "dispar*"